 But if you think insurance should be a merit system based on how many claims you’ve made, rather than your financial state of being, you’re not alone.

 “The whole credit score thing in insurance drives me to distraction,” Clark Howard says.
 “If you’re paying more than you think you should be based on your driving record, this could be the reason why.”

 A 2015 study from the Consumer Federation of America (CFA) found that many auto insurers set rates not based on customers’ driving records but rather their street addresses.

 Progressive and Farmers were both singled out as two insurers who do this the most.

 Of course, this factor can work to your benefit, too.
-For example, our team member Sally and her husband recently moved but forgot to update their address with their auto insurer.
-When their auto insurance increased, they were looking for ways to lower the bill.
+For example, our team member Sally and her husband moved a while back but forgot to update their address with their auto insurer.
+When their auto insurance premium increased, they were looking for ways to lower the bill.